BartMassey/ttt-bench/README.md

 * PHP: Contributed by Matthew Slocum.
 Run with PHP 5.6.33.

-* Python[pypy]: Using the PyPy JIT compiler version 6.0.0 with GCC 7.3.0.
+* Python[pypy]: Run using the PyPy JIT compiler version 6.0.0 with GCC 7.3.0.

-* Python[nuitka]: Using the Nuitka compiler version 0.5.29.1.
+* Python[nuitka]: Compiled with the Nuitka compiler version 0.5.29.1.
+See the build script for flags.

-* Python[python3]: Using stock Python3 version 3.6.5.
+* Python[python3]: Run using stock Python3 version 3.6.5.

 * Erlang[beam]: Compiled to BEAM bytecode using `erlc` 1.20.3.6.